touchHLE/touchHLE/CONTRIBUTING.md

 touchHLE uses Gerrit for code review.
 [The touchHLE repo on GerritHub](https://review.gerrithub.io/q/project:hikari-no-yume/touchHLE+status:open) is where you can submit patches.

 Log into GerritHub with your GitHub account.
+(If that fails with some server error, try again in a few hours; there are some reliability issues.)
+If it's your first time using GerritHub, you can then [go to “GitHub” &gt; “Profile” in the Gerrit UI](https://review.gerrithub.io/plugins/github-plugin/static/account.html) to set up your profile and import your SSH keys.
+It is recommended to provide a “Full name”, which is just a display name and does not have to be your legal name.

 You can then add GerritHub as a “remote” (replace `your-github-username-here` with your username):

 ```
 $ git remote add gerrit "ssh://your-github-username-here@review.gerrithub.io:29418/hikari-no-yume/touchHLE"